-The Neapolitan Pastiera is a traditional dessert from the Campania region full of symbols related to spring and Resurrection.
-Its origin is attributed to the Neapolitan convent of the nuns of San Gregorio Armeno, who were the most skilled in processing wheat, which needed to be dried for months and soaked for 8 to 15 days, refreshing the water daily.
-Now, ready-to-use cooked wheat packages are available on the market, very good and convenient, allowing us to prepare an excellent Classic Neapolitan Pastiera following the recipe on the package.
-I made some slight variations during the execution because the ancient recipe calls for lard, but the result was still fantastic.
+The Classic Neapolitan Pastiera is a cake from the Campania tradition full of symbols linked to spring and the Resurrection.
+Its origin is attributed to the Neapolitan convent of the nuns of San Gregorio Armeno, the most skilled in processing wheat that had to be dried for months and, to be used, had to be soaked for 8 to 15 days, renewing it daily with fresh water.
+Today we can buy ready-to-use jars of cooked wheat, which are very good and convenient and allow us to prepare an excellent Classic Neapolitan Pastiera following the recipe on the package.
+During preparation I made a few small variations also because the old recipe would call for lard, but the result was still amazing.

 Other holiday recipes by clicking the links below